gchq/stroom-docs/content/en/docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed/index.md

 which initially displays the Raw Reference data from our stream.

-We click on the {{< pipe-elm "xsltFilter" "translationFilter" >}} element to enter the _xslt Translation_ stepping window and all panes are empty.
+We click on the {{< pipe-elm "XSLTFilter" "translationFilter" >}} element to enter the _xslt Translation_ stepping window and all panes are empty.

 {{< screenshot "HOWTOs/v6/UI-CreateReferenceFeed-51.png" >}}xslt Translation - editor{{< /screenshot >}}